- Grooming & Beauty

 Hand Forged Pewter Letter Opener

 Polished stainless steel letter opener with touchmarked pewter handle.
 Easily slides through all your sealed envelopes without tearing what's inside.
-Makes opening mail a bit more bearable.
-Hand forged by a 60 year old pewter manufacturer in Sheffield, England, a town well known for its metalwork. (more info)
+Hand forged in Sheffield, England, a town well known for its metalwork. (

 Pewter has been recognized since the time of ancient Egyptians as a tarnish-free, non-reactive, curiously light metal, symbolic of a cultured if not a very wealthy person.
 For a desk tool, pewter sure does add a bit of luster to the messy monotone of strewn white papers, and makes the whole routine of opening paper bills seem more tolerable, even something to look forward to.